nschomberg/instagram-collection/README.md

 If not supplied with a collection Id, this endpoint will return an array of collections without their content.

+## Grunt

+To run Grunt, install Grunt globally on your machine with the following command: `npm install -g grunt`.

+A default Grunt task has been defined to lint and beautify JS files in the project.
+Open your terminal at the root of this project and run `grunt` to kick off the default task.

+To have Grunt kick off the default task each time a JS file changes, run `grunt watch` in your terminal.

 ## Demo

 Check out a live demo of the app at http://instagram-collection.herokuapp.com/